 Nobody likes waiting to speak with a support agent when they’re dealing with technical issues like, say, network jitter.
 From the automated routing messages to the random disconnections, it’s likely not something you look forward to.

-Here, we’ll cover 5 of the most fundamental issues that can occur with your VoIP phone system.
+Here, we’ll cover five of the most fundamental issues that can occur with your cloud phone system.

 5 Common VoIP Troubleshooting Issues

 VoIP problems can involve networking or Internet connectivity issues.
 They can also include security problems and issues involving related devices.
 You can follow these steps in order and use the process of elimination to determine which issue needs fixing.

 - Faxing Issues & Other Devices